nazaninsbr/Irainian-Holiday-Crawler/README.md

 The second version includes days of the week as well as dates.
 The first file, however, includes a couple of more dates in each year.

 You can use whichever feels more credible to you.

+The Jupyter Notebook is the dirty version of the code and is basically what I used to figure out how to get the date.
+If you want to use this I would not suggest using the notebook.